m101yosef/m101yosef.github.io/content/publication/global-energy/index.md

 <figcaption>Non-Renewable energy consumption from 1983 to 2022</figcaption>
 </figure>

-You might noticed that everthing is going up but Nuclear energy is relatively stable.
+You might noticed that everything is going up but Nuclear energy is relatively stable.
 This because Nuclear energy is a reliable baseload energy source (it can generate electricity reliably 24/7), but its growth is limited by safety concerns, cost, and nuclear waste.

 ## Results
 We found that the fastest growing energy source is Solar Energy.
 This rapid growth is driven by a combination of falling costs, environmental awareness, supportive government policies, and ongoing technological progress.
-While the slowest  energy source is Tradional biomass becasue they have relatively low energy efficiency compared to modern renewable sources like solar panels or wind turbines.
+While the slowest  energy source is Traditional biomass because they have relatively low energy efficiency compared to modern renewable sources like solar panels or wind turbines.

 ## Future steps
 * **Identify the most and least significant energy sources.** You can do this by calculating the percentage contribution of each energy source to the total energy mix in each year.